emaanr/notes/Misc/console-terminal-shell.md

 ## Console

     Folks in the mid 20th century would have a piece of furniture in their living room called a console or a console cabinet.
-A Console in the context of computers is a console or cabinet with a screen and keyboard combined inside it, but it is effectively a Terminal.
+A Console in the context of computers is a console or cabinet with a screen and keyboard combined inside it, but it's effectively a Terminal.
     Technically the Console is the device and the Terminal is now the software program inside the Console.

 - Think of Console as a "Gaming Console" where the Terminal is the "Game" in the Gaming Console.